reactive-streams/reactive-streams-jvm/README.md

 The Reactive Streams contract allows implementations the flexibility to manage resources and scheduling and mix asynchronous and synchronous processing within the bounds of a non-blocking, asynchronous, push-based stream.

-In order to allow fully asynchronous implementations of all participating SPI elements—`Publisher`/`Subscription`/`Subscriber`—all methods defined by these interfaces return `void`.
+In order to allow fully asynchronous implementations of all participating API elements—`Publisher`/`Subscription`/`Subscriber`/`Processor`—all methods defined by these interfaces return `void`.

 ### Subscriber controlled queue bounds ###